salvadornm/cerisse/docs/theory/equations/numerical-methods.md

 # Numerical Methods

+Cerisse has implemented several numerical methods within the finite volume framework.
+While most of these methods are designed for high-speed flows, not all are limited to such cases.
+The method discussed here specifically addresses the Euler (convective) term of the equations.
+In compressible flows, high-frequency noise can accumulate when physical scales are not adequately resolved, especially near discontinuities.
+To mitigate this, many methods either directly filter or dissipate the noise, or use upwind-type stencils that indirectly introduce dissipation.
+It is important to note that no perfect numerical scheme exists; a compromise must be made between accuracy, speed, and stability.
+In the sections below, a brief overview of the rationale behind the numerical methods is provided.
+This description is not exhaustive, and the reader is encouraged to refer to the original papers for a more comprehensive explanation.

 ## HLLC Riemann Solver

 Cerisse employs the Harten-Lax-van Leer Contact (HLLC) solver, developed by Toro et al. (1994).
 The HLLC solver enhances approximate Riemann Solvers by incorporating the intermediate contact wave, a feature that is particularly crucial for accurate modelling in reactive flows applications.
-To compute the fluxes, the solver is coupled with a second-order Total Variation Diminishing (TVD) scheme, which ensures numerical stability and reduces spurious oscillations

 The value of $$U_{RP}$$  in the interface is defined by $$U_l$$  if  $$S_L>0$$,

 &#x20; $$U_l^\ast$$ if  $$S_L \leq 0 < S_M$$ , $$U_r^{\ast}$$   if  $$S_M \leq 0  \leq S_R$$   and  $$U_r$$  if $$S_R <0$$